The Global Energy Prize laureate’s research will be introduced into production in 2016

 Thin film technology currently used involves applying the silicon layer of 2-3 microns on a glass substrate.
 Within new production scheme the glass substrate will be replaced by crystalline silicon.
 According to the Scientific and Technical Center of thin-film technologies in energy of FTI named after Ioffe, the cost per unit will be decreased in a half, and its efficiency will be enhanced in up to 20%.

-Advanced solar panels will be used for creation of autonomous power supply systems ranging from 100 kW in destinations located far away from power grids - in Siberia, the Altai, and the Far East, and for construction of solar power plants with a capacity of 10 MW in the same regions, as well as Caucasus and Crimea.
+Advanced solar panels will be used for creation of autonomous power supply systems ranging from 100 kW in destinations located far away from power grids - in Siberia, the Altai, and the Far East, and for construction of solar power plants with a capacity of 10 MW in the same regions, as well as Caucasus.

 As a reminder, Zhores Alferov was recognized by the Global Energy Prize in 2005 for fundamental research and a considerable practical contribution to creation of semi-conductor energy converters used in solar and electrical energetic.
 According to the scientist, "the efficiency of solar cells is growing, in 10-15 years photoelectoronics will become very competitive in terms of cost, and by the middle of the 21st century it could displace energy derived from the combustion of hydrocarbons and nuclear power."